rodent

 Scratching Noises

 If you hear scratching, scurrying, or rustling sounds, particularly at night, you may have rodents in your home.
-These noises often come from walls, ceilings, attics, or under floors where rodents move around and build their nests.
+These noises often come from walls, ceilings, attics, or beneath floors, where rodents move around and build nests.

 Unusual Pet Behavior